By Sasha Létourneau with Gabe Lam and the Environmental Advocacy in Medicine group

 But most of us fossil-fuel “addicts” are already convinced that we need to begin to transition away from our weighty reliance on fossil fuels.
 So now comes the hardest part – beginning the process of actually quitting.
 The Intergovernmental Panel on Climate Change (IPCC) released a report in 2018 telling us that, in order to ensure global temperatures remain below 1.5˚C above pre-industrial levels, we need to significantly curb our fossil fuel use by the year 2030 and achieve net-zero carbon emissions by 2050.
 Why is this 1.5˚C cap so important?
 While 1.5˚C is still higher than current temperatures, keeping global temperatures at or below this level is humans’ best chance of mitigating further catastrophic events, including land loss from rising ocean levels, extreme heat waves, drought, increased ocean acidity and both land and ocean biodiversity loss.
 These climate events will inevitably threaten human health, food security, water security, job security, economic growth and physical safety from war and climate disasters.5

-Unfortunately, (as far as I know) there is no magical solution and no promise that this this transition will be immediate or smooth.
+Unfortunately, (as far as I know) there is no magical solution and no promise that this transition will be immediate or smooth.
 And, like a smoker trying to quit, it is probably not realistic for us to quit cold turkey – we still are years away from being in any way independent of fossil fuels.
+We also need to ensure we enact a just transition for our fellow Canadians currently working in the fossil fuels industry.
 But if we never start the transition, if we never grasp hold of the “greatest global health opportunity of the 21st century” – tackling climate change – we will never know if we could have succeeded.6

 If you’ve reached this point in the article, you may be wondering: what can I, a lowly Queen’s student/faculty/alumnus, contribute to the struggle against climate change?
 What can one single Canadian do?
 Luckily, the answer is: a lot!
 In this article, I’ll present you with a few ways you can start to engage as a climate advocate.